Educational Requirements

 National School of Drama (NSD), New Delhi:

-- While primarily focused on theatre, NSD offers courses in dramatic writing and performance that can be beneficial for aspiring script writers.
+- Overview: While primarily focused on theatre, NSD offers courses that can benefit script writers by honing their storytelling and dramatic skills.

 Fees